Why Would Someone Use a 200 AMP Main Breaker?

 A larger sq. ft. home would also have more heaters.
 You’d break up the home into different feeders, feeding different bedrooms, different living rooms, and maybe an office.
 And so, the larger the sq. foot, the more of these feeders you would have.

-Most 200 AMP main breakers panels can have 40 circuits.
-So, if you’re exceeding that circuit limit, then we would add an additional panel, and give you additional space to run more items.
+Most 200 AMP main electrical panels can have 40 circuit breakers.
+So, if you’re exceeding the circuit limit of the existing panel, then we would add an additional panel downstream or secondary panel, and give you additional space to run more items.

 Do Electric Vehicles require a higher amp panel?

-On a home that is fully electric, it is very typical to need to update because electric vehicles are power hungry for amperage.
+On a home that is fully electric or a home that has additional large electrical appliances, it is very typical to need an electrical panel replacement because electric vehicles are power-hungry for amperage.
 Car chargers typically start at 30 AMPS and go up from there.